QuantConnect/lean-cli/README.md

-  --binance-organization TEXT     The name or id of the organization with the Binance module subscription --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --binance-exchange-name TEXT    Your Binance exchange name [Binance, BinanceUS] --binance-use-testnet BOOLEAN   Whether the testnet should be used --zerodha-organization TEXT     The name or id of the organization with the zerodha module subscription --zerodha-api-key TEXT          Your Kite Connect API key
+  --binance-organization TEXT     The name or id of the organization with the Binance module subscription --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --binance-exchange-name TEXT    Binance exchange name [Binance, BinanceUS] --binance-use-testnet BOOLEAN   Whether the testnet should be used --zerodha-organization TEXT     The name or id of the organization with the zerodha module subscription --zerodha-api-key TEXT          Your Kite Connect API key